B-8/mydotfiles/README.md

-My Dotfiles && An Installer
+My Dotfiles && An Installer,
 Installer uses dnf as I am on Fedora.